What is considered a public record under Virginia FOIA?

 Note: If a request is made for a very large number of records, and OSIG believes that it cannot provide the records to the requestor within 12 working days without disrupting its other organizational responsibilities, OSIG may petition the court for additional time to respond to a request.
 However, FOIA requires that OSIG make a reasonable effort to reach an agreement with the requestor concerning the production of the records before it asks for more time from the court.

-In the past, OSIG has withheld records or content subject to the following exemptions found in Code of Virginia § 2.2-3705.3 [7]:
+OSIG has the discretion to withhold records or content subject to the following exemptions found in Code of Virginia § 2.2-3705.3 [7]:

 Citizens may have to pay for records requested from OSIG.
 FOIA allows OSIG to charge for the cost of responding to FOIA requests, which may include, but is not limited to, staff time spent searching for the requested records, records copying costs or any other costs directly related to supplying the requested records.
 However, charges cannot include general overhead costs.